JAlcocerT/Docker/Security/README.md

 #admin@example.com
 #changeme

-Remember to portforward your router to the chosen NginX selected ports on the host.
+Remember to portforward your router to the chosen NginX selected ports on **the docker host**.

 When adding new services behind this nginx, they must be on the same network as nginx, normally nginx_default, this can be done: